hmaier-fws/hamaier.github.io/test-style.md

 PointofContact[]
 ```

+## Use singular tense
-## Use singular case for all names
+Use singular tense for all names

 yes: `dataDictionary[]`